teamdeeson/codex/docs/company-policies/maternity-and-paternity-policy.md

-# Maternity, paternity and shared leave policy
+# Maternity, paternity and shared leave policy.

 ## Who is covered by this policy?
 1. For maternity/adoption leave and pay: Any employee who has become pregnant or who has been matched with a child for adoption.